 Even better, the selection is far more interesting than overpriced pre-packaged supermarket and drugstore bags – and prices are usually less, too.

-Here are the best NYC candy shops for loose candies and chocolates, sour candies, even custom imprinted candies to announce the birth of a boy or girl (Meghan and Harry, take note).
+Here are the best NYC candy shops for loose candies and chocolates, sour candies, even custom imprinted candies to announce the birth of a boy or girl.

 - 108 Rivington Street (between Ludlow and Essex), 212- 254-1531

 Follow NYC on the Cheap and like us on Facebook

 Open since 2014 and probably best known for its ice cream and fresh-baked doughnuts, but the retro candy is just as top shelf-worthy, and displayed neatly in vintage-style jars.
 Choose loose candy like Jordan almonds, gumballs, nonpareils and gummy worms, along with tempting boxes of Sour Patch Kids, Chuckles, Lemonheads, giant gummy snakes, licorices, gums, and lollipops.

 - 404 East 73rd Street between York and First Avenues, 212-960-8685